Kr1an/remove-more/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+Follow this README document to get info about remove-more.
+How to set up it and how to use it

 ### What is this repository for? ###